 This could always happen when you have something like clothes or jewelry in your dropshipping store.

 You can’t try things on when shopping online.

-Maybe you had this happen before as well when you were shopping online.
-Like you ordered some pants or t-shirts and it didn’t quite fit as expected.
+Maybe you've had this happen before as well when you were shopping online.
+Like you ordered some pants or t-shirts, and they didn't quite fit as expected.

 When this happens, your supplier likely won’t cover the return costs.
 Unless, of course, they’re great.

 Knowing your supplier’s policy about refunds and returns is going to make all the difference.

 If you don't know your supplier's refund and return policy then you should ask about it.